eljangus/NixOS-Dots/README.md

 ## ✨ Overview

 This repository is my daily-driver NixOS configuration, managed using a flake.
-One `nh os switch` gets the whole system — window manager, shell, theming, and applications — into a known, reproducible state.
+One `nixos-rebuild` gets the whole system — window manager, shell, theming, and applications — into a known, reproducible state.

 | Component        | Role                                                       |